National Pension Scheme

-SBI National Pension System is the most economical and least known Government approved pension scheme for Indian citizens in the 18-60 age group.
+National Pension Scheme (NPS) is a government-sponsored pension scheme for government employees.
 It was launched by Pension Fund Regulatory and Development Authority (PFRDA) in 2004.
+On 1st May 2009, National Pension Scheme opened to all employees for public, private & other sectors except Armed Forces.
 The minimum yearly contribution is Rs 6,000, which either can be paid in one go or in installments of at least Rs 500.

 What is National Pension Scheme?